 The ecological approach (Bronfenbrenner, 1979) is frequently utilized in social work practice and in violence research that pays close attention to the social, psychological, organizational, and cultural contexts of the individual-environment relationship.

 Despite the extensive literature from the last three decades that shows that CV is multi-faceted and multidimensional in terms of its risk and protective factors among various populations, few have examined exposure to CV in a social work context.
-Hence, in the current study, we suggest using a social-ecological framework (Bronfenbrenner, 1979; Salzinger et al., 2002) to investigate the extent and consequences of exposure to CV in social workers, with an examination of the protective factors that can ameliorate secondary traumatization (Ben-Porat & Itzhaky, 2011; Canfield, 2005).
+Hence, in the current study, we will use a social-ecological framework (Bronfenbrenner, 1979; Salzinger et al., 2002) to investigate the extent and consequences of exposure to CV in social workers, with an examination of the protective factors that can ameliorate secondary traumatization (Ben-Porat & Itzhaky, 2011; Canfield, 2005).

 Protective factors can be examined at multiple levels.
-At the individual level we can focus on a few socio-demographic characteristics (e.g., ethnic affiliation, gender, years of experience).
+At the individual level, we will focus on a few socio-demographic characteristics (e.g., ethnic affiliation, gender, years of experience).
 The familial domain focuses on family support (Kennedy et al., 2009).
 The third level involves factors that pertain to supervision, and the fourth level looks at factors relating to structural features in the community, such as collective efficacy.

 Group differences in exposure to CV

 The context of exposure to CV affects the coping mechanisms used (Boxer & Sloane-Power, 2013).
-Context can refer to the affiliation to the majority vs. minority population, geographic environment, residency in urban or rural areas, or central or peripheral areas (Bradshow et al., 2013; Spano et al., 2009; Sullivan et al., 2004), or to socio-ethnic, ethnonational, and socio-cultural contexts (Vorhies et al., 2011) that could ultimately exacerbate or ameliorate its effects.
+Context can refer to the affiliation to the majority vs. minority population, geographic environment, residency in urban or rural areas, or central or peripheral areas (Bradshow et al., 2013; Spano et al., 2009; Sullivan et al., 2004), or socio-ethnic, ethnonational, and socio-cultural contexts (Vorhies et al., 2011) that could ultimately exacerbate or ameliorate its effects.
 Palestinian citizens of Israel are involuntarily the largest minority in the country, comprising approximately 21% of the population.
-Social workers who belong to the minority Arab society dealing with social, economic, and political stressors, in various levels, such as facing discrimination and poverty and high rates of crime (Ben-Porat, 2021), hence, they may be particularly more overwhelmed, than their counterparts, and therefore unable to address the many effects of CV in their daily work.
+Social workers who belong to the minority Arab society deal with social, economic, and political stressors, at various levels, such as facing discrimination, poverty, and high rates of crime (Ben-Porat, 2021), hence they may be more overwhelmed than their counterparts, and therefore unable to address the many effects of CV in their daily work.
 Hence, we will examine the differences in exposure to CV between Palestinian-Israeli social workers and Jewish-Israeli social workers.

 Study Goals